Rob Reiman, Executive Director

 Rob is a devoted environmentalist and serves as the Executive Director for the Giving Grove.
 He retired from Deloitte Consulting after nearly 30 years of implementing technology systems and associated organizational improvements.
 After having provided consulting services to many of the largest companies in the world, Rob is now engaging in environmental policy, social justice programs and projects that support a more ecological, healthy, equitable and sustainable world.

 Matt Bunch, Horticulturist

 As the horticulturist for the Giving Grove, Matt selects the fruit and nut varieties, consults with new sites, and advises Giving Grove site stewards on the best practices for growing fruits and nuts biologically in the Kansas City area.
 Matt has been in the horticulture profession since 1994, but his love for plants and gardening grew from the gardens of his parents and grandparents.
 Schooled as a history major, Matt has worked in horticulture in retail, municipal, and public garden capacities.
-From 2004 to 2013 Matt was with Powell Gardens (Kansas City's Botanical Garden), first as a Native Plant Landscape Specialist for the Missouri Department of Conservation Discovery Center, and later as the Horticulturist for The Heartland Harvest Garden, a 12 acre edible landscape featuring over 2000 distinct edible plant varieties; fruits, nuts, berries, vegetables and herbs.
+From 2004 to 2013 Matt was with Powell Gardens (Kansas City's Botanical Garden), first as a Native Plant Landscape Specialist, and later as the Horticulturist for The Heartland Harvest Garden.
 Over the years Matt has written for The Best Times and the Missouri Gardener and has spoken at many Master Gardener gatherings, the Great Plains Growers Conference, Growing Power, The National Green Centre, Grow Native Workshops and more.
 Work follows him home where he grows mainly natives and edibles with his wife and two children in Kansas City, Missouri.